tumaer/SciML/_sources/lecture/optimization.md

 then we can simplify this update scheme to the gradient descent we already encountered in the last lecture by setting $\tilde{H}(x_{t}) = \gamma I$, where $I$ is the identity matrix.
 With $\tilde{H}=\nabla^2f(x)^{-1}$ we recover Newton's method.
 Newton's method hence constitutes an adaptive gradient descent approach, where the adaptation happens with respect to the local geometry of the objective function at $x_{t}$.

-> Where gradient descent requires the right step-size, Newton's method converges naturally to the local minimum without the requirement of step-size tuning.
+> Where gradient descent requires the right step size, Newton's method converges naturally to the local minimum without requiring step-size tuning.

 To expand upon this, assume we have a linear system of equations

 $$M {\bf{x}} = {\bf{q}},$$ (linear_system)

-then Newton's method can solve this system in **one** step whereas gradient descent requires multiple steps with the right step size chosen.
+then Newton's method can solve this system in **one** step whereas gradient descent requires multiple steps with the right chosen step size.
 The downside to this is the expensive step of inverting matrix $M$.
 In our general case, this means we need to invert the expensive matrix $\nabla^{2} f(x_{0})$.
 Another advantage of Newton's method is that it does not suffer from individual coordinates being at completely different scales, e.g. the $y$-direction changes very fast, whereas the $z$-direction only changes very slowly.
 Gradient descent only handles these cases suboptimally, whereas Newton's method does not suffer from this shortcoming.

 > Note: The Hessian has to be positive definite, otherwise we would end up in a local maximum.